 Is cash king?
-It’s your call!
+When selling a house for cash, it’s your call!

 Think it’s a worthwhile tradeoff?
 You’re not alone.
 A growing number of homeowners are embracing the idea of selling for cash.
 In fact, data from 1000watt Inside indicates that 77% of sellers would sacrifice 5%-10% of their profit for the convenience and certainty of a cash sale.

-Header Image Source: (Colin Watts / Unsplash)
+Header Image Source: (Roger Starnes Sr / Unsplash)

 - "Housing Inventory: Median Days on Market in the United States," FRED Economic Data | St. Louis FED (October 2022)